maphew/zadam-trilium-wiki/Attributes.md

 * `template` - attached note's attributes will be inherited even without parent-child relationship.
 See [[template]] for details.
 * `renderNote` - notes of type "render HTML note" will be rendered using a code note (HTML or script) and it is necessary to point using this relation to which note should be rendered
 * `widget` - target of this relation will be executed and rendered as a widget in the sidebar
+* `shareXXX` relations described in [[Sharing]]

 ## Multiplicity

 Attributes allow multiplicity - there can be multiple attributes with the same name.
-We're then calling such attributes "multi valued".
+We're then calling such attributes "multivalued".

+## Attribute definitions / promoted attributes

+Special kind of labels are used to create "label/attribute" definitions.
+See  [[Promoted attributes]] for details.

 ## Attribute inheritance